Why Connect Telegram to AI?

 - "Prepare a draft reply to the last message from John"

-- Never send automatically - always use draft mode (
+- Never let AI send messages automatically - always review before sending, or use draft mode (

 - Enable 2FA - additional protection for your Telegram account

-- Check active sessions - Telegram → Settings → Privacy → Active Sessions
+- Check active sessions regularly - Telegram → Settings → Privacy → Active Sessions

-- Try on a test account first - if you have sensitive business chats, test on a secondary account first
+- Test on a secondary account first - if you have sensitive business chats, try the setup on a test account

 Complete Disconnection